Jimmy Lyggett Sr: Boxing trainer

 While he lived in Vienna, Austria, he met a woman of Croat descent, Roza, whom he married.
 The couple moved to Zagreb, Croatia in the 1930s.
 There, he opened his boxing school in Ilica street.

 At the age of 33, he ended his career as boxer.

 He trained many young boxers in several boxing clubs in Zagreb, starting with boxing club Croatia, and later with clubs Herkules, Makabi and Radnik.

 After a while, he became a friend with a neighboring tavern owner.
 He gave him his warehouse in Preradovićeva as a training hall.

 When the Independent State of Croatia was formed, its Minister of Sports, Miško Zebić talked Lyggett into training the Croatian national boxing team.
-He prepared the Croatian team for the cancelled 1940 Olympics.

 Lyggett was an anti-Communist.
 Before the end of the war, his brother invited him to return to the US.
 Finally he accepted the invitation and convinced his wife to move to the US.
 In 1945, they set off for the US via Italy.
 They waited for months the ship that would take them to United States.
 His wife got ill and died in Milan.
 Broken, Lyggett returned to America alone.

 His death place and death date are unclear.
 Some sources say that he died in US in 1955.